 Now, let’s take a look at what you need to do in order to get your pet financing offer.
 It is a very simple process to get a payment plan for a Frenchie puppy and most people can wrap it up in just a few minutes.

 First, you need to fill out the quote form which is located at the top of the page.
-Enter in how much you expect to need for your French Bulldog financing and then your contact information and information about how you get your income.
+Enter in how much you expect to need for your puppy and then your contact information and information about how you get your income.
 You will also enter a checking account number because this is how your lender will send you the money if you accept an offer.

 When you are done filling out your form, you need to agree to the terms of service.
 Make sure that you read it, because this type of legal information is important.